andreichirila85/TestCaseSample/Readme.md

 # TestCaseSample
 Install the Vivino app from App Store

-Verify if the application is installed without errors.
+Verify that the application is installed without errors.

 Requires iOS 10.0 or later.

 Steps to reproduce: